santanurathod/santanurathod.github.io/_pages/3_academic.md

 </div>

 ### <a name="research"></a> Research

-I'm interested in designing neural network architectures for newer tasks and unseen datasets, exploiting various symmetries and invariances that exist in them.
-I am currently working on trying to model dynamic-FBA using neural ODE family of models.
+~~I'm interested in designing neural network architectures for newer tasks and unseen datasets, exploiting various symmetries and invariances that exist in them.
+I am currently working on trying to model dynamic-FBA using neural ODE family of models.~~ Life's too short to not *try* and learn everything you possibly can, even at the cost of your "academic" achievements; **knowledge aquisition** is sacred to me.
+For **knowledge creation**, however, I'm motivated by building novel (ML) algorithms and methodologies around HUGE data being generated in the multi-omics (genomics; transcriptomics; proteomics; metabolomics) to build biological deep-learning (world) models which will enable personalized treatments, and understanding of life in general.

-More specifically I'm interested in:
+More specifically I'm interested in ~~everything ML~~:

+* All things Dynamical/Generative AI (NeuralODEs/SDEs; Optimal-Transport; Flow/Diffusion Models)
 * Geometric-DL
-* Precision Medicine
+* Precision Medicine (in the context of drug target identification)
-* Neural ODEs/PDEs
-* Physics informed DL
-* Program Synthesis
+* Reasoning Models
 * And more things

 I am co-advised by [Xiao Zhang](https://xiao-zhang.net/) and [Pietro Lio](https://www.cl.cam.ac.uk/~pl219/).